heidi-pay/slack-notifier/README.md

 - `outcome` - The outcome of the job (true/false) - optional
 - `plan-type` - The type of notification (release, terraform-plan) - optional
 - `pr-number` - The PR number for terraform plan notifications - optional
-- `plan-output` - The terraform plan output content - optional
+- `plan-output` - The terraform plan output content (supports base64 encoding) - optional

 ## Outputs